isomerpages/sportsg-sportcares/_initiatives/SportCares Bursary.md

 -
 All SportCares Bursary Recipients are expected to attend at least 70% of the training sessions per season and display sportsmanship conduct during all A&amp;C related sessions.
 Failure to meet the attendance requirement of 70% per season may result in the suspension of the Bursary.

-## How to Apply?

-### Existing Bursary recipients
+**How to Apply?**
+-
-You will be notified via email when the next application window is open.
-If your contact details have changed since your last application, please write to us [here](mailto:sportcares@sport.gov.sg), with your updated contact information and we will make the necessary changes on our mailing list.
+Interested individuals will be notified via email when the next application window is open.
+To join our mailing list, please add your email address via this [form](https://form.gov.sg/67a45f0cdd4157c04a2eb4a6).

-### New applicants

-**Individuals**: We request that individual applicants write to us [here](mailto:sportcares@sport.gov.sg), with their contact details and we will add you to our mailing list so that you will be notified when the next application window is open.

-**\[NEW\] Group Sign-Up**: For community groups, social service agencies and schools, we request that you consolidate a list of interested applicants first then write to us [here](mailto:sportcares@sport.gov.sg).
+For community groups, social service agencies and schools, we request that you write to us [here](mailto:sportcares@sport.gov.sg).